ExCaVI-Ulm/3D-XGuide/README.md

  - DICOM is handled with [GDCM](https://github.com/malaterre/GDCM) (>= 2.6.0) and [VTK-DICOM](https://github.com/dgobbi/vtk-dicom/) (>= 0.8.9)
  - Image processing and tracking algorithms are implemented using [OpenCV](https://opencv.org/) (>= 3.0)

+#### How to start
+ - Download and unzip the folder 3D-XGuide
+ - Run 3D-XGuide.exe to start the standalone application
+ - Download und unzip the folder PHANTOM to get the test data
+ - Refer to GettingStarted or go to Help menu within the standalone application for short user manual

 #### Citation
 If you use any part of this repository, please cite: